Alden of New England

 There was once a time when buying shoes meant that an expert craftsman handmade and repaired each pair on a first name basis.
 In today’s global economy we often look for traits in shoes such as “Italian leather” and “handmade,” often ignoring the harm hidden in the process of mass production.
 With the ease of online shopping and guaranteed returns, trying to imagine just how important the shoe industry was in the early years of the United States is challenging.
 At Alden of New England, things have been ‘business as usual’ for nearly 170 years.

 Original New England shoemaking was a trade based upon one craftsman making a single pair of shoes in a day, in a one-room cottage (ten footers).
+More often than not, it was a particular type of shoe viz., shoes for standing, made for some aristocrat.
 In the 1850s a series of inventions and innovations led to mechanized stitching and established operations creating a growing need for sturdy, durable footwear.
 The birth of the New England shoe industry followed quickly.
 Production over the traditional shoemaker was on the order of nearly 500 to 700 percent of what they had been previously, yet the new methods led to an extraordinary improvement in both quality and consistency, leading shoemakers to expand their breadth of style.
 With this innovation, companies grew while demand soared, and product made its way in every direction on the recently expanded railroad.